kmvanden/machine_learning/README.md

 **ROC (receiver operating characteristic) curve**: plots the true positive rate (sensitivity) vs the false positive rate (1-specificity) at all possible classification thresholds.
   - The area under the curve (AUC) is a measure of the overall ability of the model to discriminate positives versus negatives across all thresholds, and ranges from 0.5 (random guessing) to 1.0 (perfect classification).

-## :compass::wrench: Bayesian Optimization of Hyperparameters
+## Bayesian Optimization of Hyperparameters
 **Initial scoring function**: ```initPoints``` points are chosen uniformly at random from the predefined hyperparameter bounds (i.e., each hyperparameter is independently sampled from a uniform distribution over its respective range).
 Because of this independent random sampling, especially in high-dimensional spaces, the initial points may exhibit clustering or sparse coverage (gaps), particularly when initPoints is small relative to the number of dimensions.

 Each of the sampled hyperparameter combinations (input) are then evaluated with the scoring function to get their respective scores (output).
 These input-output pairs form the training data for a Gaussian Process (GP), a probabilistic model used to approximate the unknown objective function.
 The GP assumes that the function values (scores) at all input locations are jointly Gaussian distributed (i.e., they follow a multivariate normal distribution).